knative/docs/docs/client/install-kn.md

 - Knative CLI - `kn`
 - Kubernetes CLI - `kubectl`

-The `kn` CLI makes Knative operations easier, but all functionality is available in `kubectl` wh.  if you want to handle more YAML.
+The `kn` CLI makes Knative operations easier, but all functionality is available via `kubectl` if you want to primarily use YAML representations of resources.

 --8<-- "install-kn.md"